zeromq/chumak/README.md

 ## How to publish new Hex.pm version

+To update a hex.pm version, you simply need to bump the version of erlang package and the github action will publish a new version on Hex.pm:

+1. Adjust the version of the package in `src/chumak.app.src`
+2. Commit & Push
+3. Done

+## How to publish to Hex.pm manually (Note: this is now superceeded by automatic github action above)

 This info is here for maintainers - since I keep forgetting how to do this.

 1. Adjust the version of the package in `src/chumak.app.src`